cardokh/CFFP/docs/02-architecture-discovery.md

 CCore is the architectural foundation of the platform.

-All modules depend upon CCore.
+All business modules depend on CCore.

 Current responsibilities include: